 Statutory and regulatory authority governing membership

 The MTRS is a pension plan qualified under IRC section 401(a) and established in Massachusetts by M.G.L. c.
 32, §2.
 Eligibility for membership in the MTRS is primarily determined by the definition of “teacher” in M.G.L. c.
-32, §1.
-However, other sections of Chapter 32, Chapter 71 §89(y), as well as the MTRS regulation on membership eligibility also set out criteria for membership.
-This information is provided as a resource for employers–Massachusetts public school districts, charter and virtual schools and educational collaboratives–to help school administrators determine their employees’ eligibility for MTRS membership.
+32 (primarily Section 1) and the MTRS regulation on membership eligibility also set out criteria for membership.
+Additionally, other provisions of Commonwealth law, such as Chapter 71 §89(y), provide a pathway to MTRS membership even for individuals who might not satisfy this initial eligibility criteria.
+This information is provided as a resource for employers Massachusetts public school districts, charter and virtual schools and educational collaboratives to help school administrators determine their employees’ eligibility for MTRS membership.
 It is not a substitute for the General Laws or MTRS regulations.

 Massachusetts public employers are required to:

 - REGISTER all eligible full-time employees, and most part-time employees, in a local, regional or state retirement system when they are hired for employment.

 - RE-EVALUATE an employee’s retirement system membership any time there is a significant change in the individual’s employment status or position.
 If there are any changes in an MTRS member’s status or position, employers are required to notify the MTRS within 30 days of the change [M.G.L. c.
 32, §3(2)(g)].

 Using MyTRS, our online reporting system, MTRS employers have nearly 24/7 access to register newly eligible employees and update the status of current employees.

 Which system should the employee be enrolled in: the MTRS or the local system?